 Getting to Morocco from Spain is quite easy, with lots of ferries to Morocco from a variety of ports.
 But journey times vary drastically (as do prices) and travelers always have to bear in mind where in Morocco they're going to end up.

-It is most likely that your first destination in Morocco, if not Tangier, would be Fes, so I've included travel options for getting to Fes on your first day in Morocco.
+It is most likely that your first destination in Morocco, if not Tangier, would be Fes, so we've included travel options for getting to Fes on your first day in Morocco.
 Marrakech would be quite far to travel on your first day.
 An alternative first destination in Morocco is Chefchaouen.

-If you don't want the hassle of planning a journey to Africa by yourself, there are plenty of Guided Tours of Morocco from Spain that you could take.
+If you don't want the hassle of planning a journey to Africa by yourself, there are plenty of guided tours of Morocco from Spain that you could take.

-Cities in Spain with Ferries to Morocco
+Cities in Spain With Ferries to Morocco

 - Tarifa: The southern-most tip of Spain and the European capital of windsurfing.
 Has regular daily ferries to Tangier.